-The authorized agency official shall access the View Loan Screen in GLS to verify previous entity member's debt forgiveness for guaranteed loans.
-At the Loan List Screen, enter the random ID/account number or name of the applicant and each individual who will sign FSA-2026.
-The Loan List Screen will display previous and current loan information for the individuals entered.
-Detail information for a specific loan can be accessed by selecting the View Loan Screen from the "Action" drop-down box and clicking on the loan number hyperlink.
+--The authorized agency official shall access the View Loan Screen in GLS to verify previous debt forgiveness on guaranteed loans.
+At the GLS Loan List Screen, click on the ID Cross Reference button.
+At the ID Cross Reference screen, enter the Tax ID/SSN of the applicant and each individual who will sign the FSA-2026 and submit.
+If no information is found, print the screen and place in the case file.
+If the Tax ID/SSN is associated with any existing or prior guaranteed loans, clicking on the ID Number link provided will display previous and current loan information for the individuals entered.
+Detailed information for a specific loan can be accessed by selecting the View Loan Screen from the "Action" drop-down box and clicking on the loan number hyperlink.--